-To increase access to quality and affordable primary healthcare, through increasing access to health facilities, promoting preventive health practices, and establishment of new health facilities.
+To increase access to quality and affordable primary healthcare, through increasing access to health facilities, promoting preventive health practices, and the establishment of new health facilities.
 Emphasis is placed on children, women, and other vulnerable community members.
-Nutrition projects aim to reduce levels of severe and moderate malnutrition among children under age 5, and women of child bearing age.
+Nutrition projects aim to reduce levels of severe and moderate malnutrition among children under age 5, and women of child-bearing age.

 - Water, Sanitation and Hygiene

 To increase access to clean drinking water and sanitation among communities, through rehabilitation and construction of new water sources.
-Also to reduce prevalence of water related diseases, through promoting proper hygiene and sanitation practices.
+Also to reduce the prevalence of water-related diseases, through promoting proper hygiene and sanitation practices.